ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

 )
 ```

-This code switches on the API routing which is crucial to the `djangorestframework`.
-If you are familiar with regular expressions, that is how I set the valid URLs of the site.
+This code switches on API routing which is crucial to the `djangorestframework and uses regular expression to set the valid URLs of the site.

-When we installed `djangorestframework`, it gave us the ability to use serializers, which flattens the data obtained from the fish model into string format, either XML or JSON.
+When we installed `djangorestframework`, it gave us the ability to use serializers, which flattens the data obtained from the fish model into a string format, either XML or JSON.
 To create a serializer for the fishes model, we create a file under the `fishes` folder and call it `serializers.py`.
-Here is the contents of that file.
+Here are the contents of that file:

 ```python
 from fishes.models import Fish